Permanent Seminar on Manuscript Analysis, Description, and Documentation

 - a better integration of best practices between traditional printed catalogues, electronic catalogues and digitised manuscript repositories.

-For more information please contact manuscript-cultures [at] uni-hamburg.de.
+For more information please contact firstname.lastname@example.org( manuscript-cultures"AT"uni-hamburg.de).
 It would be very important for the Permanent seminar to profit from your experience and support.